Cloud Security Shared Responsibility Model

 This hybrid responsibility is common with modern services.
 You need to understand the specific responsibility line for each service you use.
 A general model that works for IaaS doesn't work for managed Kubernetes.
 A model that works for SaaS doesn't work for PaaS.
 The specifics matter.

 Cloud providers should have third-party audits proving their security.
-AWS has SOC 2 reports.
-Azure has SOC 2 reports.
-Google Cloud has SOC 2 reports.
+AWS, Azure, and Google Cloud all have SOC 2 reports covering their infrastructure controls.
 These reports prove that the provider has appropriate controls for their responsibility area.
 You should request these reports from your provider and review them.
 Understand what scope they cover.
 Sometimes reports are limited to specific services or regions.
 The audit report is evidence that the provider is meeting their responsibility.

 Your responsibility is to ensure you're meeting yours.
 The provider's SOC 2 report doesn't exempt you from auditing your configuration.
 You still need to verify that you've configured services correctly, patched systems, implemented appropriate access control, encrypted data appropriately.
 You need to perform your own security assessment of your side of the responsibility line.